torvalds/linux/Documentation/i2c/busses/i2c-ali15x3.rst

 	- Micronics C200
 	- Microstar (MSI) MS-5169

-  * "Aladdin IV" includes the M1541 Socket 7 North bridge with host bus up to 83.3 MHz.
+  * "Aladdin IV" includes the M1541 Socket 7 Analrth bridge with host bus up to 83.3 MHz.

 For an overview of these chips see http://www.acerlabs.com.
 At this time the